iListen2Sound/ObsAutoRecorder/README.md

 - Automatically rename recordings to include opponent names.
 - Display OBS recording status on the health bar.
 - Replay buffer support with optional chapter markers.
-- Remembers the last recorded opponent for a short time after a match, allowing seamless continuation if you rematch them.
+- Keeps recording active for a short time after a match, allowing seamless continuation if you rematch them.
+(Recording Hold Timout in config)
 - If the recording was started manually through OBS, the mod won't interfere and remains inactive.
 - If you pause and then resume the recording within 0.5 seconds, the mod is reactivated and resumes control of the recording.
-- When the mod is inactive due to an externally started recording, the OBS logo will blink irregularly (minimal icon appears red).
+- When the mod is inactive due to an externally started recording, the OBS logo will blink (minimal icon appears red).

 ---

 ## How to Use

-### Advanced Details
+### Skippable Details (might answer some questionsn. idk. you can just dm me tbh)

 1. **Selecting Opponents for Auto Recording**
     - Go to your **Friends** or **Recently Met** list.